MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [x] General partners manage the fund and assume liability; limited partners have limited liability.
 - [ ] Limited partners cannot receive profit distributions.

-> **Explanation:** In limited partnerships, the general partner (GP) manages day-to-day operations and typically carries unlimited liability.
-Limited partners (LPs) are passive investors with liability limited to the amount of their investment.
+> **Explanation:**( In limited partnerships, the general partner (GP) manages day-to-day operations and typically carries unlimited liability.
+Limited partners (LPs) are passive investors with liability limited to the amount of their investment.)

----

 ### In a performance fee structure with a "high-water mark," which of the following statements is true?